nnellans/ado-pipelines-guide/README.md

     - Provide a deployment history
     - Deploy to an Azure DevOps `environment`
     - Support the RunOnce, Rolling, and Canary strategies
+  - Both types of Jobs can exist in the same Stage

 ```yaml
 # defining a Traditional Job